-SentryOne Portal: This feature is available on the SentryOne Portal, which shares the UI experience of SentryOne Monitor.
-To learn more about configuring your environment to use the on-premises, browser-based option with your existing SentryOne database, see the Portal Configuration article.
+SentryOne Portal: This feature is available in SentryOne Portal, which shares the UI experience of SentryOne Monitor.
+To learn more about configuring your environment to use the on-premises, browser-based option with your existing SentryOne database, see the SentryOne Portal article.

 See the Monitor Health article for an example of what this feature looks like in the SentryOne Portal.